 They can stimulate your mind before bed and make your feel more awake, after all.

 Another light that is great to have in a space you need to relax, is a lovely Himalayan salt lamp.

 They are amazing, as they create that soothing and mellow ambiance.

 They also come in a variety of shapes and colors that can suit any home environment.

 It’s said that these salt lamps provide some health benefits, such as being able to clean the air in your environment, as well as provide that relaxing mood to wind down.

 USB Himalayan Salt Lamp- Releases Negative Ions- Purifying Air- Visual Impact of Ice and Fire- Adjustable LED Modes

 • Turn Off Those Gadgets

-Speaking of cool, bright lighting that can keep sleep at bay, that’s what your screen produces too.
+Speaking of cool, bright lighting that can keep sleep at bay, that’s what your screen produces too!

-We highly recommend turning off your gadgets before going to bed, or better yet, just leave them out of your room.
+Turning off your gadgets before going to bed, or better yet, just leave them out of your room.

 • Read A Relaxing Book